 → Immigrants and refugees

-In 2022, Systems-Level Grants will be considered through an invitation only process.
+Systems-Level Grants are currently considered through an invitation only process.
 Funding can be approved for up to two years.

 If you would like to propose a systems-level funding request to HLF, please reach out to HLF’s Executive Director, Kate Ingersoll, at firstname.lastname@example.org to discuss the opportunity.